 “We’re making these samples so we can study the role that bacteria play in the honey bee’s metabolism, how they contribute to breaking down the plants from their diet,” Lee said, explaining the experiment.

 The primary investigator of the lab is Irene Newton, an assistant professor in the department.
-She is also the faculty advisor for the Beekeeping Club at IU and a beekeeper herself, a skill she picked up from a colleague at Wellesley College, where she worked before IU.
+She is also the faculty advisor for the Beekeeping Club at Indiana University and a beekeeper herself, a skill she picked up from a colleague at Wellesley College, where she worked before Indiana University.